apache/apisix-dashboard/README.md

 Dashboard for [Apache APISIX](https://github.com/apache/apisix)

-The goal of the Apache APISIX Dashboard project is to enable everyone to quickly experience and learn Apache APISIX, and it still cannot be used directly in a production environment. its function point coverage is always a subset of Apache APISIX, and may lag behind the rapid iteration of Apache APISIX.
+The goal of Apache APISIX Dashboard project is to enable everyone to quickly experience and learn Apache APISIX, and it still cannot be used directly in a production environment. its function point coverage is always a subset of Apache APISIX, and may lag behind the rapid iteration of Apache APISIX.
 If you need to use the Dashboard project in a production system, you need to enhance user permissions, communication security, high availability and other advanced features.

 ## Install